James is the founder member of SPC and lives with his family in Deptford SE London.

 2010 and onward, widening technical collaboration and outreach in local community projects supporting media arts projects, shared workspaces, co-oporative housing, public galleries, event spaces and private dwellings.

-2014 reSync – latest collaboration in exploration of mobile synchronisation of media.
+2014 reSync – latest collaboration explores mobile synchronisation of media.

 SPC : Borough Hall, Royal Hill, Greenwich, London SE10 8RE.